vbookshelf/myOfflineAi-ChatConsole/README.md

 ### Key innovations

-- Single-file flask architecture
+- Single-file architecture
 - Double-click to run

-The innovations are not in the creation of new technologies, but in the unique combination and application of existing ones to create a smooth offline user experience and to take adavantage of the speed and power of "Ai-as-a-developer."
+The innovations are not in the creation of new technologies, but in the unique combination and application of existing ones to create a multimodal offline user experience and to take advantage of the speed and power of "Ai-as-a-developer."

 <br>